psu13/mutable-hakyll/posts/cake.md

 Which makes no sense whatsoever.

 However, next on the list is the fact that there are so few places in town that know how to make cake.
+Most of the cakes in town fail across at least one of the following dimensions of quality:

+1. Cake too dry.
+Good cake should have a nice moist feel to it.
+This is not a cracker pastry or some shit.
+It's cake.

+1. Cake too heavy (or chewy).
+A slice of cake should not weigh a pound, or be eight inches high.

+1. Frosting is all sugar.
+The only proper icing for a cake is some kind of whipped cream or fancy butter cream.
+Most icings that people call "butter cream" in Pittsburgh are really just creamed sugar that will melt your teeth from two blocks away.

+1. All topping, no cake.
+This is more of a problem with cupcakes than cakes.
+But you do see a lot of cakes in town that are also all decoration and frosting, with not enough cake inside.

-Anyway here are a few places that _do_ know what they are doing.
+Anyway, here are a few places that _do_ know what they are doing.

 #### DISH, Mango Cake